cdoremus/MyNotes/Spanish Notes.md

 ü - indicates that the 'u' is pronounced???
 *At the beginning of a word or after m or n, the b and v have a hard b sound.
-I'm all other cases, the b and v are pronounced softer than the English b.* v - sounds like a soft 'b' like in 'boy' and 'Ben'. y - sounds like Spanish 'i' if at the end of a word(*hoy, muy*) z - sounds like 's' in English (*diez*).
+I'm all other cases, the b and v are pronounced softer than the English b.* v - sounds like a soft 'b' like in 'boy' and 'Ben'. x - sounds like an 'x' in taxi except when used for a name where it sounds like an 'h' (México). y - sounds like Spanish 'i' if at the end of a word(*hoy, muy*) z - sounds like 's' in English (*diez*).
 In Spain it is pronounced with a 'th' like the English word 'there' ll - sounds like y in English as in "yard" (*llama*)